-Munsusanseong Fortress (Historic Site 139)
+Munsusanseong Fortress (Historic Site No. 139)

 - Address : 102-38, Munsusan-ro, Wolgot-myeon, Gimpo-si, Gyeonggi-do

-- Contact : 031-988-2965 (Forest Park), 031-980-2484 (Culture and Tourism Division of Gimpo City Government)
+- Contact : 031-988-2965 (Forest Park), 031-980-2484 (Department of Culture and Arts, Gimpo City Hall)

 - Public Transportation : Take Bus No. 88, 90, 96, 3000 (A) → Get off at Seongdong Checkpoint (20-minute walk)